American Backgammon Tour (ABT) Policy

 - Directors should publicly announce their ABT events a minimum of three months in advance so that this information may be posted in newsletters and online at usbgf.org.
 Directors should coordinate their likely schedule with the USBGF as far in advance as possible in order to avoid scheduling conflicts.

 - An ABT event must maintain a minimum of 60 unique entries in the main event, totaled across all skill divisions.
 Tournaments that fail to meet this threshold shall be dropped from the ABT in the next calendar year.
-The minimum attendance requirement is being waived while the COVID-19 policy is in force.

 - ABT sanctioned tournaments must pay an ABT fee of $10 per player.
 The fee is based on the total number of players participating in the ABT main events and is payable to the USBGF upon the completion of the tournament.